Ralph Staub

-Ralph Staub (July 21, 1899 in Chicago, Illinois – October 22, 1969, Los Angeles, California) was a movie director, writer, and producer.
+Ralph Staub (July 21, 1899, in Chicago, Illinois – October 22, 1969, in Los Angeles, California) was a movie director, writer, and producer.

 He broke into the motion picture industry in 1920, filming short travelogues in Alaska.
 Relocating to Hollywood, he sold his services to various short-subject companies.
 He undertook all the filmmaking duties himself: producer, director, writer, photographer, film editor, special effects man, electrician, and prop man.

 In 1933 he joined the Warner Bros. shorts department, where he directed slapstick comedies (his most famous being 1935's Keystone Hotel) and musicals (many filmed in Technicolor).
 He left Warners in 1936 and joined Republic Pictures as a feature-film director; this engagement lasted through 1938.
-He had short stints at Universal Pictures and Monogram Pictures in 1939-40.
+He had short stints at Universal Pictures and Monogram Pictures in 1939–40.

 Since 1931 Ralph Staub had been contributing to Columbia Pictures' Screen Snapshots series of short subjects, as a writer.
 In 1940 he began directing the Snapshots reels, which usually covered movie-related public events and behind-the-scenes glimpses of moviemaking.
 Columbia appointed him a producer in 1943, and he devoted himself to Screen Snapshots for the next 15 years.
 Each reel was hosted by a celebrity, who would introduce the topic and narrate the location footage.

 In 1946 Ralph Staub explained how he worked with the stars: "If you make your reels novel and refreshing enough to interest your subjects as well as the prospective audience, you'll find them a lot more cooperative.
 It's important, too, to get your scenes quickly and with as little fuss and bother as possible.
 I always plan my shooting in order to save the stars' time and make it as easy for them as I can.
 I've even called in the players' favorite makeup men or hairdressers, so they would be confident of looking their best for the camera.
 When I promised Marlene Dietrich and Jack Benny that they could see the completed reels in which they appeared, I made very sure that they did view it before release."
 Although Staub had made his reputation as a one-man production crew, lighting, photographing, and directing films himself, his Columbia setup typically involved a staff of 20 people: four on the camera crew, five on the sound crew, two electricians, two grips, one assistant director, one makeup artist, one hairdresser, and four drivers.
 Columbia, seeing increased demand for the series, raised the number of film prints from 60 per subject to 125.